Spencer Torkelson Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.77 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.75 team ERA ranks 29th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.